jagudelol/TFM-HD-UNED/README.md

 >
 > **EN** — The initial version of this script was generated with assistance from Claude Sonnet 4 and modified for the project's purposes.
 The original version can be consulted at: https://claude.ai/public/artifacts/bf255204-5032-47c8-8768-d836ae9b2aa0

+The evaluation results are available in the `evaluation_results/` folder:

+- `evaluation_pool.csv` — full query results with manual relevance judgements (binary: 1 = relevant, 0 = not relevant) for all six indices and four queries.
+- `evaluation_report.csv` — calculated metrics (Precision@K, Recall@K,
+  F1-Score@K, Average Precision) derived from the pool above.

 ---
 ## Dataset / Dataset